 A sketch book is probably an easy way to get started.
 Any drawing or painting tools you like... pencil, pastel, markers, crayons, ink, acrylic paint, watercolours, brushes, big paper, canvas, painting board, collage materials.....

-Week one - New moon - Nature is my Greatest Teacher
+Week one - Nature is my Greatest Teacher